rgon/razerMambaSuspend/README.md

 <img src="https://user-images.githubusercontent.com/25673263/34489878-2ecf1a26-efde-11e7-9153-d95760882859.png" data-canonical-src="https://assets.razerzone.com/eeimages/products/22332/razer-mamba-gallery-02.png" width="200" align="right" />

-A simple Linux program that suspends, locks your computer or executes any command when you dock your Razer Mamba mouse (in it's charging base).
+A simple Linux program that suspends, locks your computer or executes any command when you dock your Razer Mamba mouse (on it's charging base).

 You cannot really use a modern computer without a mouse, so why not take advantage of the docking action?

 ## Requirements
-* A linux computer (tested in Ubuntu 17.10 w/ Gnome 3.26, Wayland display server) with python3 installed.
+* A linux computer (tested on Ubuntu 17.10 w/ Gnome 3.26, Wayland display server) with python3 installed.
 * Python dependencies: [pydbus](https://github.com/LEW21/pydbus) `pip3 install pydbus`
 * The [openrazer](https://openrazer.github.io/) driver installed.
 [Ubuntu instructions](https://openrazer.github.io/#ubuntu).
 * A Razer Mamba 2015 mouse (will likely work with other rechargeable razer wireless mice such as the Naga Epic Chroma & Ouroboros).
 Tested with the Razer Mamba 2015 (16 000 dpi).